shamik13/DVC/README.md

 ## 1. Introduction
 This repository provides the dataset for SOMIC project.
-Users mainly work on `DVC/dataset` directory which stores `images/`, `masks/` and `info.csv`.
-All the previous images and masks are in the directories.
-Users can extract the desired data with `info.csv`, and then use them for training and evaluation.
-If you want to know how to extract in detail, please see `3.
+Users mainly work on `DVC/dataset` directory which stores `color_images/`, `gray_images`, `masks/` and `info.csv`.
+All the images and masks are in these directories.
+By passing the query to `info.csv`, users can get the desired dataset.
+If you want to know more, please see `3. info.csv` and `4.
 Query Recipes`.
 This repository is available in DGX `/dgx/shared/momo/inoue/DVC`.

 <br>

 ## 2. Label and Flag
-This dataset has two type of annotation, `label` and `flag`. `label` is the annotation assigned to each pixel, and `flag` is the annotation assigned to each image.
+This dataset has two type of annotation: `label` and `flag`. `label` is the annotation assigned to each pixel, and `flag` is the annotation assigned to each image.
 The following tables are description about `label` and `flag`.

 <br>